 - a.
-Each department is responsible for carrying out regular risk assessments.
-Risk assessment guidelines and forms are available on the Estates and Facilities portal and the completed forms should be updated and e-mailed to the Estates and Facilities Department at least once a year.
+Estates & Facilities are responsible for carrying out regular risk assessments.
+Compliance is monitored at least every main semester and high-risk findings will be escalated to the Operations Committee for review.
 Where a risk is identified, it should be reported to Estates and Facilities and/or IT Departments using the on-line maintenance/IT request forms: - For Maintenance, email: estates&facilities@richmond.ac.uk - For IT/AV, email: itteam@richmond.ac.uk - b.
-Where significant risk is identified and cannot readily be dealt with, the matter must be reported immediately to the Head of Estates or designee.

-- c.
-Organisers (staff, faculty and students) of trips and excursions are required to complete the relevant risk assessment before any trip can be authorised.
-The relevant forms can be found here. - d.
-All employees are required to complete Online Health and Safety Training.
+Where significant risk is identified and cannot readily be dealt with, the matter must be reported immediately to the Head of Estates or designee. - c.
+Organisers (staff, faculty, and students) of trips and excursions are required to complete the relevant risk assessment before any trip can be authorised.
+The relevant forms can be found Richmond University Intranet Home - d.
+All employees are required to complete Mandatory Training including the Health and Safety modules.